Immortality-IMT/Manhattan-Group/README.md

 We are deSci, watch a video on deSci here... https://youtu.be/-DeMklVWNdA

 We suggest to double the miner's block reward and fund deSci with it.
+The miner is retricted to donate the extra block reward to whomever they choose.

 deSci wants to fund future technologies with blockchain and crypto.